-From the stern you will be able to get the iconic Titanic photos on front of the boat and it is just an all-around great place for wildlife and landscape viewing.
+From the stern, you will be able to get the iconic Titanic photos in front of the boat and it is just an all-around great place for wildlife and landscape viewing.
 It may only be open for 15 to 30 minutes on your cruise, so you’ll need to be on the ball to take advantage of this.

 Take Advantage of the Open Bridge

 One of the best things to take advantage of on an Antarctic expedition is the open bridge policy.
 We loved this on our 10-day cruise with Quark Expeditions.
 This means the bridge is open at almost all times of the day for you to sit and talk to the captain and his crewmates as you sail around Antarctica.

 The bridge has easy access from the inside of the ship and is outfitted with a nice sitting area for you to see what goes on while sailing to ship in Antarctica.
 This is truly a unique feature that many ships do not have.

 While crossing the Drake passage, you definitely have to take advantage of this.
 We did and we were the only ones up there during rough seas.
 It was something else watch the rolling sea smash the front of our ship as our experienced captain navigated through them.